Rosengate/exedra/README.md

 ======
 #### Real-life routing example :
 Let's try build some example :
+(To search routes for the tests below, just find the title, like [Example 5])
 ```
 // require exedra, or wherever you can find it.
 require "Exedra/Exedra.php";